roniemartinez/dude/docs/advanced/09_beautifulsoup4.md

 ## Running Dude with BeautifulSoup4

-To use BeautifulSoup4 from the command line, just add the `--bs4` argument

 You can run BeautifulSoup4 parser using the `--bs4` command-line argument or `parser="bs4"` parameter to `run()`.